 What Is Payment Processing?

 Payment processing is a service that enables businesses to accept payments from customers online.
-Payment processing companies facilitate electronic transactions between customers and businesses.
+Payment processing companies facilitate electronic transactions between customers and businesses, including providing ecommerce merchant account providers for seamless transactions.

 Types of payments commonly processed by payment processing service companies include: